arthur-pe/arthur-pe.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: Repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Here you will find data analysis and modeling code from my papers.
+They are all easy to apply to your own data in a few lines of code.
 nav: true
 nav_order: 4
 ---

-## GitHub Repositories
+## GitHub

 {% if site.data.repositories.github_repos %}